tendermint/tendermint/docs/rfc/rfc-012-custom-indexing.md

 ## Background

-- **Terminological Note**: The term "event" in Tendermint can be confusing, because the word is used for multiple related (but different) concepts:
+We begin with some important terminological context.
+The term "event" in Tendermint can be confusing, as the same word is used for multiple related but distinct concepts:

 1. **ABCI Events** refer to the key-value metadata attached to blocks and transactions by the application.
 These values are represented by the ABCI `Event` protobuf message type.

 2. **Consensus Events** refer to the data published by the Tendermint node to its pubsub bus in response to various consensus state transitions and other important activities, such as round updates, votes, transaction delivery, and block completion.

 This confusion is compounded because some "consensus event" values also have "ABCI event" metadata attached to them.
 Notably, block and transaction items typically have ABCI metadata assigned by the application.

 Indexers and RPC clients subscribed to the pubsub bus receive **consensus events**, but they identify which ones to care about using query expressions that match against the **ABCI events** associated with them.

 In the discussion that follows, we will use the term **event item** to refer to a datum published to or received from the pubsub bus, and **ABCI event** or **event metadata** to refer to the key/value annotations.

 **Indexing** in this context means recording the association between certain ABCI metadata and the blocks or transactions they're attached to.
 The ABCI metadata typically carry application-specific details like sender and recipient addresses, catgory tags, and so forth, that are not part of consensus but are used by UI tools to find and display transactions of interest.

 The consensus node records the blocks and transactions as part of its block store, but does not persist the application metadata.
 Metadata persistence is the task of the indexer, which can be (optionally) enabled by the node operator.

+### History

 The [original indexer][kv-index] built in to Tendermint stored index data in an embedded [`tm-db` database][tmdb] with a proprietary key layout.